 If you want to learn more about optimizing your WordPress site, check out our WordPress Performance articles in our Support Center.

-Our agents can also help you choose the best hosting plan suited for your WordPress website if you are unsure.
+Our sales agents can also help you choose the best hosting plan suited for your WordPress website if you are unsure.